codespin-ai/scratchpad-js/README.md

 Built for LLM Agents to make code changes safely.
 Executes commands in Docker containers with local filesystem access scoped to project directories.

-## What is MCP?

-MCP (Model Context Protocol) is a standardized interface for tools that interact with LLMs, enabling structured function calling and context management.

 ## Install

 ```bash